xwmx/nb/README.md

 syncing with remotes while other notebooks are only available locally on that system.

-GitHub, GitLab, Bitbucket, and many other services provide free private git repositories, so git syncing with `notes` is easy, free, and vendor-independent.
+Many services provide free private git repositories, so git syncing with `notes` is easy, free, and vendor-independent.
 You can also sync your notes using Dropbox, Drive, Box, Syncthing, or another syncing tool by changing your `notes` directory in `notes settings` and git syncing will still work simultaneously.

 When you have an existing `notes` notebook in a git repository, simply pass the URL to `notes notebooks add` and `notes` will clone your